 This kind of blame is universal.
 It feels like a personal attack on one’s character, which beyond being painful and unproductive may, with repetition, completely destroy their relationship (and personal sanity).
 The couple is thrown farther apart than ever, and one can hear the clip-clopping of the Four Horsemen drawing near!
 (Defensiveness has already arrived in Tim’s words — see the antidote here).

 But emotions are devious creatures.
-With so much focus invested in the small crises and stressors that arise in our jobs and daily activities that it is difficult to find a moment to truly connect with what we are feeling.
-As a result, our emotional lives often spiral out of our control, and internal pressures build up.
-At a certain point we explode, like Tim and Megan, potentially harming our bonds with those we care about the most.
+With so much focus invested in the small crises and stressors that arise in one’s jobs and daily activities, it is difficult to find a moment to truly connect with what you are feeling.
+As a result, your emotional life often spirals out of your control, and internal pressures build up.
+At a certain point, you explode, like Tim or Megan, potentially harming your bonds with those you care about the most.

-If we cannot identify our own emotions, how are we supposed to understand them or process them or communicate about them with others?
-How can we expect our partners to be a source of comfort and support?
+If you cannot identify your own emotions, how are you supposed to understand them or process them or communicate about them with others?
+How can you expect your partner to be a source of comfort and support?

 If you feel frustrated in your inability to have intimate conversations about your deepest feelings with your partner, you are not alone.
 And we can help.

-Here’s a brief exercise to help you deepen connection with yourself and with your loved ones:
+Here’s a brief exercise to help you deepen the connection with yourself and with your loved ones:

 Tip 1: Ask Open-Ended Questions.
 If you ask questions that require only a yes or no answer, you are destroying conversations before they even have a chance to begin.
 You are accidentally slamming the door that you are trying to open.
 This door is unfortunately labeled “Intimacy.”
 Instead of “Did you watch that movie?” ask, “What was your favorite part?”
 Instead of “Are you upset?” ask, “You seem upset — what’s going on?”